haochan1996/blogByHugo/content/python/_index.md

 ---
-title: Python
+title: C#教程
-description: Python is a versatile programming language known for its simplicity and readability.
-It is widely used in web development, data analysis, artificial intelligence, scientific computing, and more.
+description: Learn about the C# programming language, its features, and how to get started with
-date: 2025-08-02T18:25:47+08:00
+date: 2024-08-02T18:25:47+08:00
-weight: 3
+weight: 2
 cascade:
   params:
     type: posts
 ---